Faeq-F/Zarlasht/diary.md

 that can show that the technologies used are versatile (and not hard-coded for one game) (this was the original intention of having this game planned).
 Continued writing up the interim report; mostly making incoherent notes for now.
+(as planned for week 7, 8 and 9; aims 3 & 7; goals 7, 8 & 9)

 ### 01/12/2024 - 04/12/2024

 Cleaned up the fix to the error from last week and optimized it for the final game; made it reusable so that it can be transplanted into the Pong PoC and final game.
-Completed the tic-tac-toe PoC targeting Erlang.
+Completed the tic-tac-toe PoC targeting Erlang. (as planned for week 6 & 8;
+aim 3; goals 6, 8 & 9)

 </details>